signalwerk/talk.conversational-ai-intro/docs/slides.md

 # {{process.content.frontmatter.title}}

-_How to use AI and ChatGPT in sepecific_
+_How to use AI and ChatGPT in specific_

 <footer>